Located in Preston, Melbourne, we offer affordable photography courses designed to get you into the photographic industry.

 Marcus Newman has been working as a media artist for six years mainly in the fields of digital photography and experimental audio.
 He has participated in photographic exhibitions at the Glen Eira Town Hall, Preview Gallery, First Site @ RMIT and 69 Smith St. He was also profiled on the Triple J arts program Artery for experimental music in 2002.

-Whilst working here at PIC I have had the pleasure of working with hundreds of students whose passion is photography.
+Whilst working here at PIC he has had the pleasure of working with hundreds of students whose passion is photography.
+He says;

-He’s also greatly enamoured by the state of the internet and it’s ability to share and spread ideas, he has had a personal website, since around 2000, and a blog since 2004, he now uses the internet to publish his photographic work in a variety of formats using a variety of tools some of which include 35mm 120 and 5×4 film, processing and printing.
+Stuart is also greatly enamoured by the state of the internet and it’s ability to share and spread ideas.
+He has had a personal website, since around 2000, and a blog since 2004.
+He now uses the internet to publish his photographic work in a variety of formats using a variety of tools some of which include 35mm 120 and 5×4 film and his smart phone, processing and printing.

-Read about our policies from the N.C.A.T site.
+Read about our policies from the NCAT website.